dotnet/AspNetCore.Docs/docs/client-side/yeoman.rst

 You can prepare and host your web application using commands **dnu** (Microsoft .NET Development Utility) and **dnx** (Micorosft .NET Execution Environment).

-.. note:: For more information on DNX see `DNX Overview <http://docs.asp.net/en/latest/dnx/overview.html>`_
+.. note:: For more information on DNX see :doc:`/dnx/overview`

 1. From the command line, change the current directory to the folder containing the project (that is, the folder that contains the `project.json` file).